-The methodology used to estimate depreciation and an analysis may be stated in the report.
+The methodology used to estimate depreciation, and an analysis may be stated in the report.
 This method is required for a dwelling to be constructed, or a dwelling that is less than one year old.
-The remaining economic life must be stated for all properties.
+The remaining economic life (see 'useful life' in Paragraph 6.8 of this Handbook) must be stated for all properties.